-To find the percentage of cost-burdened renter households, we analyzed the subset of records that listed “renter-occupied” as their tenure and used only the record for the householder in order to keep just one record per household.
+To find the percentage of cost-burdened renter households and answers to how much rent I can afford, we analyzed the subset of records that listed “renter-occupied” as their tenure and used only the record for the householder in order to keep just one record per household.
 We divided this subset into the three generation groups based on the age of the householder and calculated the percentage of households reporting a number higher than 30 for percentage of household income spent on rent.

 Using the design-factor method provided in the PUMS documentation, we calculated the median gross rent and the median income nationally for each generation of renters.